5 steps for particle reduction in RTU packaging

 Controlling the particle levels in pharmaceutical containers is essential to ensure product quality and patient safety.
 Regulatory bodies such as the United States Pharmacopeia (USP) have developed standards to control the particle levels in primary packaging containers to ensure the quality of pharmaceutical containers.
 These standards are outlined in several USP chapters, including USP<790>, USP<787>, USP<788>, and USP<789>.

 Manufacturers have attempted to resolve this issue through ready-to-use (RTU) components delivered in a nested configuration to reduce particle-generating defects.
-However, particle contamination remains a significant concern, and it is evident that pharmaceutical developers must establish particle control measures in RTU packaging to ensure the safety and availability of essential medications.
+However, particulate matter in injectable drug products remains a significant concern, and it is evident that pharmaceutical developers must establish particle control measures in RTU packaging to ensure the safety and availability of essential medications.
 In this article, we will highlight five steps that help you reduce particle contamination in RTU packaging - for in-depth details, download the whitepaper below.

 1. Sourcing of clean packaging materials